XiaoyanSu/CS506-Commercial-Company-Displacement/README.md

 ### Predicative Modeling (Folder: Pridiction Code)

-These codes are used to build predicative models such as decision trees, logistic regression and random forest for closed businesses.
+These codes are used to prepare the dataset to build predicative models such as decision trees, logistic regression and random forest for closed businesses.
 Eleven attributes are selected for prediction.

+In the folder, you should try "Clean_for_Prediction_New .ipynb", which has the latest comments of what the code means.
+After cleaning the file, we put the file in Weka and train the model.
+The final result is in our report, written as the form of table.